Cold Opening – Blocking It Out for Christmas

 - Martin’s line about steve being at the urinal for 32 minutes is freakin’ hilarious.

 - I do love the turn with Steve & Martin doing eulogies for each other, and the request by both to the band to play increasingly sadder and sadder music is funny.
+The sad puppy part is especially hilarious and feels very Steve Martin-y.

 - The “I know Steve always looked down on us, because he always looked down on everybody” line from Martin is hilarious & very Martin Short-esque.